reecemartin/Electronic-Medical-Reporting/README.md

 # Electronic-Medical-Reporting:
 This project comes from a University Class at the University of Toronto (CSC302: Engineering Large Software Systems).
-I collaborated with Christopher Chiu, Kory McLean, Ellen Chen, and Jayde Yue on this project.
+The team consisted of Christopher Chiu, Kory McLean, Ellen Chen, Reece Martin and Jayde Yue.

 ## What it does:
 This project is developed to help doctors keep patient medical records using a standardized forms in XML file format defined by a third party.
 Our application ingests this XML, parses it, stores it, dynamically renders it, and allows for form filling the the associated actions with saved responses.